catega/ModalRender/README.md

 ```

 ## Modal with dependencies
-If you have to pass some states as a prop to the Modal and them will change inside, you have to add the states to the `dependencies` to see the changes
+If you have to pass some states as a prop to the Modal and them will change inside, you have to add the states to the `dependencies` to see the changes.

->Note that the dependencies prop is an object
+>Note that the dependencies prop is an object.
 ```js
     const [ person, setPerson ] = useState({
         name: '',